drtheuns/apitizer_php/docs/user-guide/rendering.md

 ## `ReferenceMapRenderer`

-The ReferenceMap is based on JSON-API, but the includes is an object that links the `type` and `id` in way that is easier to parse.
+The ReferenceMap is based on JSON-API, but the `included` is an object that links the `type` and `id` in way that is easier to parse.

 ```json
 {